inputsh/notes/02_quotes.md

 * Why _should_ Web sites look the same to every viewer of customer?
 Different people don't respond only to different products — they respond to different design sensibilities, different colors, even different types of product descriptions.
 * We ought to be able to say, "You're wrong.
 Perhaps I used to be a surfer, or a fan of comics, or a Democrat, but I'm not any more."
 * As billions come online in India and Brazil and Africa, the Internet is transforming into a truly global place.
 Increasingly, it will be the place where we live our lives.
 But in the end, a small group of American companies may unilaterally dictate how billions of people work, play, communicate, and understand the world.
 Protecting the early vision of radical connectedness and user control should be an urgent priority to all of us.

+## Algorithms to Live By (by Brian Christian and Tom Griffiths)

+* Even in cases where life is too messy for us to expect a strict numerical analysis or a ready answer, using intuitions and concepts honed on the simpler forms of these problems offers us a way to understand the key issues and make progress.
+* Over the past decade or two, behavioral economics has told a very particular story about human beings: that we are irrational and error-prone, owing in large part to the buggy, idiosyncratic hardware of the brain.
+* Assuming that his search would run from ages eighteen to forty, the 37% Rule gave age 26.1 years as the point at which to switch from looking to leaping.
+* We don’t have an objective or preexisting sense of what makes for a good or a bad applicant; moreover, when we compare two of them, we know which of the two is better, but not by how much.
+It’s this fact that gives rise to the unavoidable “look” phase, in which we risk passing up a superb early applicant while we calibrate our expectations and standards.
+Mathematicians refer to this genre of optimal stopping problems as “no-information games.”
+* Your stomach rumbles.
+Do you go to the Italian restaurant that you know and love, or the new Thai place that just opened up?
+Do you take your best friend, or reach out to a new acquaintance you’d like to get to know better?
+This is too hard — maybe you’ll just stay home.
+Do you cook a recipe that you know is going to work, or scour the Internet for new inspiration?
+Never mind, how about you just order a pizza?
+Do you get your “usual,” or ask about the specials?
+You’re already exhausted before you get to the first bite.
+And the thought of putting on a record, watching a movie, or reading a book — which one? — no longer seems quite so relaxing.

+## Zen to Done (by Leo Babauta)

+* Why “Zen To Done”?
+Well, first off, the blog is called Zen Habits, and “Habits To Done” doesn’t sound cool enough to me.
+* Each of these habits should be learned and practiced one at a time if possible, or 2-3 at a time at the most.
+Focus on your habit change for 30 days, then move on to the next.
+* Three MITs (**m**ost **i**mportant **t**asks) per day and three per week.
+Constantly reviewing the tasks, having daily/weekly reviews with myself about the tasks that I have set.
+* If the task will take 2 minutes or less, just do it rather than adding it to your to-do list.
+If it will take more than 2 minutes, add it immediately to your to-do list to do later.
+* Keep flat surfaces clear.
+Never toss something on a countertop, table, desktop, bed, dresser top, coffee table, or the floor.
+If you do, catch yourself, and find another home for it.
+In fact, while you’re at it, clear off all these flat surfaces, tossing half the stuff and finding homes for the rest.
+Ahhh!
+Isn’t that nice?
+Who knew there was a desk under there?